SebastianoTaddei/UnixShellProgramming/lectures/01_unix_shell_programming_theory.md

 it will print `Hello, Sebastiano!`.

 You can pass more than one argument by separating them with spaces.
 The arguments are stored in the variables `$1`, `$2`, `$3`, and so on, depending on the position of the argument.
-There are ways to interact with these arguments, like shifting them to the left or right, we will cover them in the future.
+There are ways to interact with these arguments, like shifting them to the left or right, I suggest you to look more into it if you are interested.

 ## 5 Arrays